-2.3 Action 3: Modify Electronic Reporting Requirements for Dealers Receiving King Mackerel Harvested by Gillnet in the Gulf Florida West Coast Southern Subzone
+2.3 Action 3: Modify Electronic Reporting Requirements for Dealers Receiving King Mackerel Harvested by Gillnet in the Florida West Coast Southern Subzone

 Alternative 1: No Action - Do not modify electronic reporting requirements for commercial king mackerel gillnet dealers.
-Dealers reporting purchases of king mackerel landed by the gillnet sector for the Gulf Florida West Coast Southern Subzone must submit forms daily to the electronic reporting system supported by the Southeast Fisheries Science Center by 6:00 a.m. local time.
+Dealers reporting purchases of king mackerel landed by the gillnet sector for the Florida West Coast Southern Subzone must submit forms daily to the electronic reporting system supported by the SEFSC by 6:00 a.m. local time.
 Until the commercial quota for the run-around gillnet component for Gulf migratory group king mackerel is reached, if no king mackerel were received, an electronic report so stating must be submitted for that day.

 Alternative 2: Remove the requirement for daily electronic reporting by commercial king mackerel gillnet dealers.
-Dealers reporting purchases of king mackerel landed by the gillnet sector for the Gulf Florida West Coast Southern Subzone must submit forms weekly for trips landing between Sunday and Saturday to the electronic reporting system supported by the Southeast Fisheries Science Center by 11:59 p.m. local time on the following Tuesday.
+Dealers reporting purchases of king mackerel landed by the gillnet sector for the Florida West Coast Southern Subzone must submit forms weekly for trips landing between Sunday and Saturday to the electronic reporting system supported by the SEFSC by 11:59 p.m. local time on the following Tuesday.
 If no fish were received during a week, an electronic report so stating must be submitted for that reporting week.

-Preferred Alternative 3: Remove the requirement for daily electronic reporting by commercial king mackerel gillnet dealers.
-During the open fishing season, dealers reporting purchases of king mackerel landed by the gillnet sector for the Gulf Florida West Coast Southern Subzone must report daily via the port agents, telephone, internet, or other similar means determined by the National Marine Fisheries Service (NMFS).
-Prior to the beginning of each commercial king mackerel gillnet season, NMFS will provided written notice to king mackerel gillnet dealers if the reporting method and deadline change from the previous year, and will also post this information on the Southeast Regional Office website.
-In addition, dealers reporting purchases of king mackerel landed by the gillnet sector for the Gulf Florida West Coast Southern Subzone must submit forms weekly from trips landing between Sunday and Saturday to the electronic reporting system supported by the Southeast Fisheries Science Center by 11:59 p.m. local time on the following Tuesday.
+Preferred Alternative 3: Remove the requirement for daily electronic reporting by commercial king mackerel gillnet dealers and replace that requirement with an alternative form of daily reporting.
+During the open fishing season, dealers reporting purchases of king mackerel landed by the gillnet sector for the Florida West Coast Southern Subzone must report daily via the port agents, telephone, internet, or other similar means determined by NMFS.
+Prior to the beginning of each commercial king mackerel gillnet season, NMFS will provided written notice to king mackerel gillnet dealers if the reporting method and deadline change from the previous year, and will also post this information on the Southeast Regional Office Website.
+In addition, dealers reporting purchases of king mackerel landed by the gillnet sector for the Florida West Coast Southern Subzone must submit forms weekly from trips landing between Sunday and Saturday to the electronic reporting system supported by the SEFSC by 11:59 p.m. local time on the following Tuesday.
 If no fish were received during a reporting week, an electronic report so stating must be submitted for that reporting week.